Things a Woman Never Wants to Hear on the First Few Dates

 “Are you always this way?”

+You must be pretty good at this insult thing.
+That's pretty direct.
 To ask a girl if she is always so shy, so quiet, so confrontational, so rude, or anything else of that nature is most definitely going to be construed as an insult.
-If you do not like her as she is now, perhaps you will not like her any other way, and she does not want to change to suit your preferences anyway.
+If you do not like her as she is now, perhaps you will not like her any other way, and she does not want to change to suit your preferences.

 “So what’s your type?”